natewoodward/natewoodward.github.io/_drafts/more-bash-patterns.md

 ---
 layout: post
-title: Bash Self-Management Patterns
 ---

-Let's look at a few patterns that a `bash` shell script can use to modify its own behavior.
+Let's look at a few more patterns that a `bash` shell script can use.
 I'll show how a script can drop its own privileges, run with a lower priority, obtain a lock file, and create a temp file.